 • Services your child currently receives or needs.

-If you choose to apply, the CWT consultant will explain the rest of the application process and send you an application packet.
-Please complete the application as best you can and collect records (such as your child’s birth certificate, Social Security card, Birth to 3 records, medical records, diagnoses, etc.) that you are asked to collect.
-Once you’ve completed those steps, please contact your consultant to schedule a home visit.
-The consultant will work with you to schedule a home visit, typically within 2 weeks of your call.
+If you choose to apply, the CWT consultant will schedule a home visit with you during the intake call–the consultant will typically schedule that visit within 2 weeks within two weeks of the date of the intake call– and explain the rest of the application process.
+The CWT consultant will send you an application packet.
+Please complete the application as best you can and collect all records (such as your child’s birth certificate, Social Security card, Birth to 3 records, medical records, diagnoses, etc.) that you are asked to collect.
+Your thorough preparation for the home visit will ensure that your child’s application can be completed in an efficient and timely manner.

 The home visit is a requirement for all families with a child applying for programs through CWT.
 Most home visits take between 1 to 2 hours.
 The steps below help families know what to expect in a home visit: